 three of these spectacular islands which is difficult to do on

-The excursion includes lunch and you're on an old wooden Galleon.
+The excursion includes lunch.
 Book a tour now!

 Yes, the war is over.
 Despite the shudders the name can provoke, Bosnia-Hercegovina boasts some stunning attractions.
 A visit is difficult to work out on your own but a tour allows you to marvel at the 400-year old bridge painstakingly restored after its destruction in the 1990s.
 The excursion includes a guided tour of the old town.
 Book now!

 It's all the rage.
 Crossing the border into Montenegro takes you to the luscious Bay of Kotor, one of the most stunning in the Adriatic.
 This excursion includes a visit to medieval Kotor and Budva and entrance fees are included.
 Book now!

 [Find out how to visit Montenegro independently.]